nadazaher/project4/README.md

 - Share a service you like with a friend via message/email
 - Admin to control service posts if fake
 - Rating of services instead of just likes
+- Services within services
+- More detailed price listings and filters
 - Responsive design
 - Log in with Facebook